Makybe Diva Stakes

-The 1600m feature is run at Melbourne’s premier race track Flemington in mid-September and gained its group one level status in 2013.
+The 1600m feature is run at Melbourne’s premier race track Flemington in mid-September and gained its Group 1 level status in 2013.
 It was originally named the Craiglee Stakes up until 2006 when Racing Victoria changed the name.

 Due to the middle distance of the mile, the winner’s list features a wide-range of thoroughbreds that includes sprinters, middle distance horses and stayers.

 2010 Melbourne Cup winner Shocking used the Makybe Diva in its preparation and trainers have since used it as a key lead into the Melbourne Cup.

 There are no odds available for the 2021 Makybe Diva Stakes.

 Horse Betting will update this page as soon as markets open for the Group 1 event.

 Most bookmakers will open markets for the Makybe Diva Stakes in July/August, once all the nominations are received.
 This can differ depending on the bookmaker, so keep checking in with our bookmakers listed below for updated markets.